yangxiaoj/booknotes/项目文档/LRT/promp.md

 3. rewrite the figure results part (in triple quotes) in a more readable way and can be published in Nature Journal:
 '''
-The UMAP shows that tumour cell clusters tended to be patient specific.